terraphim/terraphim-ai/README.md

-# terraphim-ai
+# Terraphim AI Assistant

-This is mono repo for Terraphim AI assistant; no submodules anymore
+Terraphim is a privacy-preserving AI assistant.